mikehwang/clj-google-vision/README.md

 # clj-google-vision

-A Clojure library designed to ... well, that part is up to you.
+Clojure library to use the [Google vision API](https://cloud.google.com/vision/) in Clojure data structures.

 ## Usage